dynawo/dynawo.github.io/publications/index.md

 ### Publications using Dyna&omega;o

+* L. Razik, L. Schumacher, A. Monti, A. Guironnet, and G. Bureau, “A comparative analysis of LU decomposition methods for power system simulations,” 2019 IEEE Milan PowerTech, Jun.
+2019.

 * P.-M. Gibert, P. Panciatici, R. Losseau, A. Guironnet, D. Tromeur-Dervout, and J. Erhel, “Speedup of EMT simulations by using an integration scheme enriched with a predictive Fourier coefficients estimator,” 2018 IEEE PES Innovative Smart Grid Technologies Conference Europe (ISGT-Europe), Oct.
 2018.

 * P.-M. Gibert, R. Losseau, A. Guironnet, P. Panciatici, D. Tromeur-Dervout, and J. Erhel, “Use of the Sinusoidal Predictor Method within a Fully Separated Modeler/Solver Framework for Fast and Flexible EMT Simulations,” Proceedings of 8th International Conference on Simulation and Modeling Methodologies, Technologies and Applications, 2018.